yangasahi/Kitura-SOS-Workshop/iOSSetUp.md

 }
 ```

 This should look familiar.
-Even though we are referencing one file for our model objects here, this file will actually be distinctly different from our websocket client on our macOS dashboard.
-Go right underneath your `init` function inside `DisasterSocketClient` and add your connection and disconnection functionality:
+Even though we are referencing one file for our model objects here, this file will actually be distinctly different from our WebSocket client on our macOS dashboard.
+Go underneath your `init` function inside `DisasterSocketClientiOS` and add your connection and disconnection functionality:

 ```swift
 public func attemptConnection() {